MatsuMizu/SQL-like-database-project/README.md

 This repository is my project on creating a database that can be manipulated with using SQL-like commands.
 The main goal was to study AVL-trees and other structures, practice working with lines and realize, how much effort was put in SQL creation.
+There's also a client-server version implemented, all the required files are stored in corresponding .zip archive.

 PROJECT DESCRIPTION AND USAGE: